Tash Nguyen

 (341) 420-0955

 Tash (she/they) is a queer, gender-nonconforming, community organizer and circlekeeper working to build racial and economic justice.
-For over 10 years, they’ve been organizing to reduce jail populations, stop jail expansions, and redirect resources out of carceral budgets and into life-affirming community solutions.
+For over 10 years, they’ve been organizing to reduce jail populations, stop jail expansions, and redirect resources out of carceral budgets and into life-affirming solutions.

 Debbie Leggio